Arley Hall c 1600-1750s

 Many aspects of the way of life described were probably identical to those in country houses all over England - the servants, the clothes, the food, the amusements and the journeys.
 The local agriculture stands out though because Cheshire farms specialized in dairy cattle to produce cheese.
 The other big difference was that Arley was in the middle of the area where the Industrial Revolution was getting under way.
 The two river navigations on the Mersey and the Weaver, built in the 1730s, were improved in this period.
 The first canals - the Sankey, the Bridgewater and the Trent and Mersey - were built in the 1750s and '60s.
 All these canals run within six miles of Arley.
 Their construction caused a big reduction in the price of heavy goods, such as coal, lime and Baltic timber.
 New turnpike roads were built allowing quicker travel.
 Trade greatly increased so that a wider range of goods appeared in the shops and the family went more frequently to Manchester and Liverpool to see them.
 During this period wages rose by about 30% to 50%.

 Arley Hall, one of the most interesting and attractive stately homes in the North West of England, and its celebrated gardens are open to the public.
 For more information, visit arleyhallandgardens.com.

-The Warburton family built the first Arley Hall in 1470, having owned the land since before 1200.
+The Warburton family ancestors of the present owner Viscount Ashbrook, built the first Arley Hall in 1470, having owned the land since before 1200.